 What sunglasses did Tom Cruise wear in Top Gun?

-In Top Gun, Pete “Maverick” Mitchell, the character played by Tom Cruise, wore Ray-Ban RB3025 aviation sunglasses with gold frame and green lenses.
+In the film Top Gun, Pete “Maverick” Mitchell, the character played by Tom Cruise, wore Ray-Ban RB3025 aviation sunglasses with gold frame and green lenses.

 What are the best pilot sunglasses for women?

 The best pilot sunglasses for women are generally the same as the best ones for men, only in smaller sizes.
 Aviator style sunglasses in particular are generally known to be unisex.
-A good model designed specifically for women is the Kate Spade Women’s Amarissa Aviator Sunglasses.
+A good model designed specifically for women, though, is the Kate Spade Women’s Amarissa Aviator Sunglasses.